josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ### The rules of web scrapping

-There are very 4 simple rules:
+There are very 3 simple rules:

 1) Rule #1: **Don't do it**.
 Data flow changes, your scrapper will break the minute you are done getting the data.
 It will require time an effort.
 Lots of it.
 2) Rule #2: **Read rule number 1**.
 If you cannot get the data in another format then go to rule #3
 3) Rule #3: __Choose a good framework to automate what you can__ and prepare to do heavy data cleanup (also known as give me patience for the stuff I cannot control)

-I decided to use Selenium Web Driver as it calls a real browser, like FireFox, to navigate the website.
+I decided to use [Selenium Web Driver](https://www.selenium.dev/documentation/webdriver/) as it calls a real browser, like [FireFox](https://www.mozilla.org/en-US/firefox/new/), to navigate the website.
 Selenium allows to automate browser actions while you get the same rendered HTML you see when you navigate the site.

-Selenium is a complex tool and will require you to spend some time experimenting with what works and what not.
+Selenium _is a complex tool_ and will require you to spend some time experimenting with what works and what not.
 Below is a simple script that can get all the runners names and race detail links in one run:

 ```python
 import re